apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 casting values back and forth from FP32.
 "DENY" operations meanwhile are operations we do not want to use reduced floating point forms on, usually due to numerical precision reasons.

-We always want to insert casts into reduced floating point space for inputs to "ALLOW" operations, are fine with transforming "FOLLOW" operations into reduced floating point space if their inputs are already in that form, and want to explicitly cast back into full floating point space for "DENY" operations.
+We always want to move "ALLOW" operations into mixed precision space by casting their inputs, are fine with transforming "FOLLOW" operations into mixed precision space space if their inputs are already in reduced form, and want to explicitly cast back into full floating point space for "DENY" operations.
 Each operation will be placed into one of these lists via a function which take in Relay `CallNodes` and returns either "ALLOW", "DENY", or "FOLLOW.
 For example, we might have a function which colors only a convolution as "ALLOW" if it has a large enough kernel and "FOLLOW" otherwise.